Vettel wipes smile off Hamilton's face in Melbourne

 A well-timed pit stop allowed Sebastian Vettel to win the Australian Grand Prix at the expense of world champion Lewis Hamilton for a second successive year on Sunday.

-Vettel's Ferrari team-mate Kimi Raikkonen, who started second, completed the podium, ahead of home favourite Daniel Ricciardo in fourth and fifth-placed Fernando Alonso – a hugely encouraging result for Renault-powered McLaren after waking from their Honda nightmare.
+Vettel's Ferrari teammate Kimi Raikkonen, who started second, completed the podium, ahead of home favorite Daniel Ricciardo in fourth and fifth-placed Fernando Alonso – a hugely encouraging result for Renault-powered McLaren after waking from their Honda nightmare.

 Red Bull's Max Verstappen had to settle for sixth on a difficult afternoon that started with being overtaken by Kevin Magnussen into the first corner and featured a heartstopping spin, while Valtteri Bottas – starting 15th following a change of gearbox – was unable to elevate himself into podium contention, finishing down in eighth.